 IARC Monographs - Upcoming Meetings

-Volume 108 - Call for ExpertsVolume 108: Some drugs and herbal medicines
+Volume 111 - Call for ExpertsVolume 111: Some Nanomaterials and Some Fibres

 CALL FOR EXPERTS

-IARC is seeking scientists who wish to be considered for membership in the Working Group that will develop Monographs on the agents that will be reviewed in this volume.
+IARC is seeking scientists who wish to be considered for membership in the Working Group that will develop Monographs on the agents that will be reviewed in this volume (carbon nanotubes, fluoro-edenite and silicon carbide).
 Working Group Members will search the scientific literature in their area of expertise; prepare, review, and revise preliminary working papers that critically review the pertinent scientific literature; and participate in an 8-day meeting to discuss and combine the texts and to evaluate the weight of evidence of carcinogenicity.

 Eligible scientists generally have published significant research related to the carcinogenicity of the agents that will be reviewed, and IARC uses literature searches to identify most experts.
 Consequently, IARC is especially interested in finding (a) scientists whose relevant publications may not be found through standard literature searches and (b) scientists who work in countries that have been under-represented in past Working Groups.